 - 48% – good understanding

 - 29% – partial understanding

 - 6% – minimal understanding

 - 3% – very little or no understanding

-Download the this Precisely report and see highlights from the survey as well as a deeper look at the full report results.
+Download our eBook to explore key highlights from the survey and take a deeper look at the full survey results.